tundish/turberfield-dialogue/turberfield/dialogue/doc/cloak.rst

     import random

     from turberfield.dialogue.model import SceneScript
-    from turberfield.dialogue.types import EnumFactory
     from turberfield.dialogue.types import DataObject
     from turberfield.dialogue.types import Stateful

-Next we declare an enumeration state which will define the location of the player:
+Next we declare an enumeration state which will define the location of the player and the cloak:

 .. code-block:: python

     @enum.unique
-    class Location(EnumFactory, enum.Enum):
+    class Location(enum.Enum):
         foyer = 0
         bar = 1
         cloakroom_floor = 2